ashutoshkumaranshu/k8s-training/docs/preparation/ReadMe.md

 ## The values

-The example values are not necessary to the installation.
-This is only an example and the definitions is for allowing Traefik to route ingress traffic to an external service (that is not served by the lab k8s)
+The example values are not necessary for the installation.
+This is only an example and the definitions are for allowing Traefik to route ingress traffic to an external service (that is not served by the lab k8s)

 # Update your Linux Dnsmasq setting to point to traefik load-balanced IP